 SEO Tips: Choosing Relevant Keywords

-Additionally, Google unveiled their "Hummingbird" search algorithm.
-This is more than just another update; it's a whole new paradigm.
+Additionally, Google unveiled their "Hummingbird" search algorithm (Econsultancy.com).
+This was more than just another update; it's a whole new paradigm.
 What Hummingbird does is evaluate keywords in context.
 This is a challenging technological feat since the algorithm must interpret intent and content!
 Obviously, Google is trying to weed out poor quality sites and give more credence to those that have genuinely relevant content.
 This is very good news for quality content producers!

 But the fact remains that both marketers and writers will need to still include relevant keywords to their topics and audiences to even hope to be found in any search algorithm.
 Following are some SEO tips to help choose keywords, regardless of what is going on with the world of online search.